Different IUD options can include copper and hormonal options. How long they work for and potential side effects can vary.

 - expulsion of the IUD

-Before deciding on an IUD or any other birth control method, you should talk about the benefits and risks with your doctor.
+Before deciding on an IUD or any other birth control method, you can talk about the benefits and risks with a doctor.
 It’s important to consider the cost, convenience, and side effects when making your choice.

-If you try this method and decide that it’s not for you, you can meet with your doctor to have your IUD removed.
-There are countless birth control options available, and your doctor can help you figure out which method is best for you.
+If you try this method and decide that it’s not for you, you can meet with a doctor to have your IUD removed.
+A doctor can help you figure out which method of birth control is best for you.